Instructor Special and Elementary Education Department

-Jeff Winokur is an early childhood and elementary science specialist.
-At Wheelock, he works with schools and districts to develop their capacity to improve the teaching of science to children.
-This has included serving as consultant to many schools in the Boston Public Schools as well as to Boston's science department.
+Jeff Winokur is an early childhood and elementary science educator.
+At Wheelock, he works with schools and districts to develop their capacity to improve the teaching of science to students ages 3-12.
+This has included serving as consultant to schools in Boston and the surrounding area, throughout New England, and nationally..

-Winokur was a collaborating author on The Young Scientist Series, a series of early childhood science teacher guides and training materials, published by Redleaf Press.
-He is co-author of articles that have appeared in the National Science Teachers Association (NSTA) journal Science and Children (Connecting Science and Literacy Through Talk, November, 2009; The Science and Mathematics of Building Structures, January, 2004, and Capitalizing on Literacy Strategies, February, 2004), as well as chapters in two books published by NSTA Press: Learning Science and the Science of Learning (2002) and Linking Science & Literacy in the K-8 Classroom (2006).
+Winokur was a collaborating author on The Young Scientist Series, a series of early childhood science teacher guides and training materials published by Redleaf Press.
+He is co-author of articles that have appeared in the National Science Teachers Association (NSTA) journal Science and Children (Seven Strategies for Supporting the "E" in Young Children's STEM Learning, September, 2015) Connecting Science and Literacy Through Talk, November, 2009; The Science and Mathematics of Building Structures, January, 2004, and Capitalizing on Literacy Strategies, February, 2004), as well as chapters in two books published by NSTA Press: Learning Science and the Science of Learning (2002) and Linking Science & Literacy in the K-8 Classroom (2006).

 - "Enacting the Next Generation Science Standards While Addressing the Common Core," professional development for K-4 teachers, Chittenden South Supervisory Union, Vermont, 2015.

 - "The Young Scientist: Engaging Pre-K and K Children in Science Inquiry," conference in Phoenix, AZ, 2015.

 - "Connections between the NGSS and the Common Core: Science discourse in the classroom," with Karen Worth and Martha Heller-Winokur, at the Exploratorium's BaySci Symposium, San Francisco, CA, 2013.